TYPO3/Fluid/doc/FLUID_VIEWHELPERS.md

 defined as tag attributes.
 How you write ViewHelper syntax is documented in the [chapter about syntax](FLUID_SYNTAX.md) - with a few examples.

-Which arguments a particular VieWHelper supports and which ViewHelpers are available is determined by the packages you have installed.
+Which arguments a particular ViewHelper supports and which ViewHelpers are available is determined by the packages you have installed.
 If you only have Fluid installed, there are only the ViewHelpers in [src/ViewHelpers](../src/ViewHelpers/) which you can use.
 See also the documentation of any third-party packages you use; such documentation should also describe ViewHelpers.